July 16-19, 2019: Enjoying Spokane

+The first full day we took a walking tour of the city.
 The Review was a major force in the early city before its merger with the Sportsman to become the Sportsman-Review.
 The early architecture of the city was dominated by the Review Tower and later the complex of buildings that produces the newspaper.

 Newspapers, churches and Government Buildings usually mold the architecture of a city.
 Spokane was especially fortunate by having early water projects, including flour mills and electric generation become the center of a growing city.

 Just a few blocks from our hotel was the Spokane River, with the Riverfront Park on its bank.
 The river is known for its falls, the second longest urban falls in the US.
 The SkyRide Over the Falls is available at the Park to view the Spokane Falls from up in the air.
 It’s a 15-minute round-trip ride with a 200-foot gradual drop as it approaches the falls.

 A City that Treasures Beauty: Flowers, Sculpture, and its Old Buildings

 The city clearly treasures its flowers, which are everywhere and beautifully maintained.

 On its 40-mile paved Centennial Trail along the river, the Riverfront Park section has 21 different sculpture area.

 The art deco City Hall building is being painstakingly re-painted.